 She was a uniquely devoted sister who always had a smile even when times were tough.
 She practiced a quiet strength, a strong resolve… never complaining and always looking forward to a brighter, better future.

 We love her so very much and will miss her immensely, but we are at peace in knowing that she is with God in Heaven, where there is no more suffering.

 (Lily succumbed to stage 4 lung cancer September 10, 2019 after fighting the disease for three years.)

-To send flowers to Virgilia's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Virgilia Tupaz Schlappi, please visit our floral store.